Inspiration, essential items and unique ideas for designing your own modern home office.

 Your laptop or webcam needs the right lighting environment to display high quality video of your face.

-Keep time of day and how natural lighting may change throughout the day.
+Keep in mind the time of day and how natural lighting may change throughout the day.
 You may start your day with low light but by the time you're on video calls, the sun is shining directly into your office.

 It's recommended that you try to position your desk so that you're facing a window (without another window behind you) or you could end up with harsh lighting on camera.